Friday, October 29, 2010

 The offices of Sterling Cooper Draper Pryce were so busy imploding this episode that the characters barely left their offices.
 Except of course for Roger Sterling, in the midst of a game-changing lie and scrambling to save face.
 He was supposed to be in Raleigh, NC, convincing his number one client, Lucky Strike, not to leave the agency.
 But he knows that conversation is futile, so Roger is literally hiding out in Manhattan, "at the Statler."

 You may know this hotel by its first name -- which also happens to be its current name: the Hotel Pennsylvania.
-The grand, columned 22-floor accommodation was built in 1919 across the street from the newly built Pennsylvania Station and also shared the firm of McKim, Meade and White as its architect.
+The grand, columned 22-floor accommodation was built in 1919 across the street from the newly built Pennsylvania Station and also shared the firm of McKim, Mead and White as its architect.

 It was a Statler property from the start.
 Ellsworth Statler, a hotelier from Buffalo, leased the property from the Pennsylvania Railroad and managed it until his death in 1928.
 His company kept expanding, however, and in 1948 bought the hotel from the financially ailing Penn Railroad and placed their name over the awning.
 An easy decision: the Statler brand had built itself a sterling reputation by the 1940s.

 In 2007, the building's owner Vornado announced it was ripping down the Hotel Pennsylvania and hoisting up a vast tower that would rival the Empire State Building in the midtown skyline.
-You would think that demolishing a McKim, Meade and White creation with the word 'Pennsylvania' in its name would rankle preservationists, but it seems there is little interest in saving it.
+You would think that demolishing a McKim, Mead and White creation with the word 'Pennsylvania' in its name would rankle preservationists, but it seems there is little interest in saving it.
 “Preserving that hotel, which has become very seedy, is not anywhere near as important as reusing the Farley building and creating a new rail station.”
 And that's from an interview with the president of the Municipal Art Society.

 Friday, October 1, 2010